waihankan/De-Anza-RMP/README.md

 I would like to express gratitude to the following people and organizations:

 - [Aung Bo Bo](https://github.com/aungbbo): For their invaluable ideas to the project.
+- [Erik KSTH](https://github.com/erik-ksth): For their code and design contributions.